AneeshSharma9/Outfitist-Tkinter/README.md

 # Outfitist-Tkinter

+## Description
-Trial run for Outfitist app created using Tkinter
+Trial run for Outfitist app created using Tkinter and an introduction to using SQLite